Optometry BSc (Hons)

 - For those without mathematics or physics at A level, then GCSE mathematics at a minimum of grade B/5 is required

-- For those without English at A level, then GCSE English at minimum grade B/5 is required
+- For those without English at A level, then GCSE English Language at minimum grade B/5 is required

 - Recognised European or International equivalent qualifications are considered.
 If English is not your first language, you must have evidence of your English language skills: